 Sculpin fishing, as it is done in Japan, is about as simple as making the rod.
 You can attach the line to the lillian with a girth hitch, the same way you would attach a furled line to a tenkara rod or a keiryu line to a keiryu rod.
 The line itself is just tippet, and the same 5X that you probably use for tenkara fishing would be fine.

 The most interesting aspect to the line is that it is only 3 or 4 inches long!
 Clamp on a split shot in the middle of the line.
 Choose a hook based on the bait you choose.
 In Japan, the preferred bait seems to be salmon eggs.
 I am pretty sure that a small piece of worm would work as well, in which case an Owner Smallest or New Half Moon hook should work fine.

 I suspect the same basic fishing method might work for darters also, where precise placement of the split shot and bait are critical.
 For darters, a hook with a smaller point would be better, perhaps the Owner Migen or Gamakatsu Ultimate.

 I have only caught sculpins once, and I have to admit it was not with my sculpin rod.
 I was at one of Missouri's Trout Parks, which are actually pretty similar to some of the managed, stocked, pay-to-fish "Areas" in Japan.
 I think most Areas are lakes, but there are stocked pay-to-fish streams as well.
 I was with Alan Luecke and Jeff Dannaldson.
-We all caught some trout, but as soon as Alan saw a sculpin, he and I started fishing for them rather than the trout.
+We all caught some trout, but as soon as Alan saw a sculpin, he and I started fishing for them.